 Continuation of VIET 5.
-Complete review of the linguistic functions and the grammar structures of Vietnamese language and further discussion of grammatical features needed to spontaneously and accurately request and provide information, orally and here the structure of the s and in writing, about a wide variety of topics.
+Complete review of the linguistic functions and the grammar structures of Vietnamese language and further discussion of grammatical features needed to spontaneously and accurately request and provide information, orally and in writing, about a wide variety of topics.
 Development of reading, writing, speaking and listening skills at the high intermediate level.
 Analysis and discussion of texts and out-of texts dealing with the literature, arts, history and culture of the Vietnamese-speaking world.